davebenson/doom4-walkthrough/README.md

 Upgrade hint: although you might think this would be efficient to get in conjunction with the various glory-kill upgrades, it's probably best to upgrade this by finding a group of The Possesseds and staggering them over and over again with the pistol.
 It only takes about a minute or so.

 ### Rich Get Richer

+This is useful is several Argent D'Nur fights.

+Upgrade hint:  in Nightmare mode, getting up to full Armor is difficult, except when the Mega-Health powerup.
+There's a fairly easy way to do this in the Tablet Room if you mind dying 11 times.

 ### Saving Throw

+A possibly useful safeguard in Ultra-Nightmare, but not too useful.

 # Using this Guide
 Secrets, Field Drones, Argent Cells, Rune Challenges are all written in uppercase at their secret location, with dotted notation where the first number is the mission and the secret is the index of the location in the Dossier Overview/Map page.